Published On: Apr 08 2013 11:21:02 AM EDTUpdated On: Apr 10 2015 02:00:00 AM EDT

 1925: "The Great Gatsby" by F. Scott Fitzgerald is first published in New York City.

-1921: Actor Chuck Connors, best known for his role in the TV Western "The Rifleman" (seen here at right with co-star Johnny Crawford) and in movies like "Old Yeller" and "The Big Country," is born Kevin Joseph Connors in Brooklyn, N.Y.
+1921: Actor Chuck Connors, best known for his role in the TV Western "The Rifleman" (seen here at right with co-star Johnny Crawford) and in movies like "Old Yeller" and "The Big Country," is born Kevin Joseph Connors in Brooklyn, New York.
 Connors was also a professional athlete, playing in both the MLB and the NBA.
 He died of pneumonia stemming from lung cancer at age 71 on Nov.
 10, 1992.

 1919: Mexican Revolution leader Emiliano Zapata is ambushed and shot dead by government forces in Chinameca, Morelos, Mexico.